-When a photon interacts with matter one of two things can happen.
-The photon can disappear, with its energy being converted to another form such as heat or the energy contained in a chemical bond.
+When light interacts with matter one of two things can happen.
+The light can disappear, with its energy being converted to another form such as heat or the energy contained in a chemical bond.
 This process is called absorption.
-The photon can also change its direction and/or energy.
+The light can also change its direction and/or wavelength.
 Either of these processes is called scattering.

 The absorption and scattering properties of a medium such as sea water are described by its inherent optical properties, or IOPs.
 IOPs are properties of the medium and do not depend on the ambient light ﬁeld.
 That is, a volume of water has well deﬁned absorption and scattering properties whether or not there is any light there to be absorbed or scattered.
 This means that IOPs can be measured in the laboratory on a water sample, as well as in situ in the ocean.

 The absorption coeﬃcient is the fundamental IOP that describes how a medium absorbs light.
 The volume scattering function likewise describes how the medium scatters light.
 If you know these two IOPs, then you know everything there is to know about the medium interacts with unpolarized light.
 Other IOPs are sometimes convenient, and they can be deﬁned in terms of the absorption coeﬃcient and the volume scattering function.
 Figure 1 is the key to deﬁning the IOPs.

 Consider a small volume of water, of thickness , illuminated by a collimated beam of monochromatic light of spectral radiant power at some wavelength , in , as illustrated in Fig. 1.
 Some part of the incident power is absorbed within the volume of water.
 Some part is scattered out of the beam at an angle , and the remaining power is transmitted through the volume with no change in direction.
 Let be the total power that is scattered into all directions.
 Furthermore, assume that the light does not undergo a change in wavelength during the scattering process.
 Then by conservation of energy,